-First shots fired in the Revolution.
-“The shot heard ’round
+The first shots were fired in the Revolution.
+“The shot heard ’round the world.”

 19 April 1775